 What is the Pay Transparency Act, 2018?
 What are its goals?

-As mentioned in our previous blog, this piece of legislation aims to make employers aware of and accountable for gender-based inequalities within their workplaces.
+This piece of legislation aims to make employers aware of and accountable for gender-based inequalities within their workplaces.
 Passed by the province on April 26 and receiving Royal Assent on May 7, the Pay Transparency Act will come into force on January 1, 2019.

 This Act aims to remove systemic barriers in the workplace that prevent women (and other minorities) from achieving equal pay.
 Further, this Act promotes both social and economic equality and fairness.
 It seeks to focus compensation negotiation on a candidate’s qualifications for the job rather than on their gender.